vlad-timotei/wpgp-tools/README.md

 - Keeps the editor in the middle of the screen when Page Up/Page Down shortcuts are used
 - *Added* and *Last modified* in browser's local date format and time zone.
 This works correctly if the device language and time are set to your country language and timezone.
 - Prompts for unsaved strings
 - Adds an Anonymous author checkbox for user filter
+- Consistency Bulk replacement for GTEs (disabled by default)

 ![anonymous_user](https://user-images.githubusercontent.com/65488419/127504757-2547f47b-d8fb-47f7-b362-47eb6037597b.gif)